Job Resource

 If all the above conditions do not hold, the Director will upgrade the Differential to a Full save.
 Otherwise, the Differential backup will be performed as requested.

-The File daemon (Client) decides which files to backup for a differential backup by comparing the start time of the prior Full backup Job against the time each file was last “modified” (st_mtime) and the time its attributes were last “changed” (st_ctime).
+The File Daemon (Client) decides which files to backup for a differential backup by comparing the start time of the prior Full backup Job against the time each file was last “modified” (st_mtime) and the time its attributes were last “changed” (st_ctime).
 If the file was modified or its attributes were changed on or after this start time, it will then be backed up.
 The start time used is displayed after the Since on the Job report.
 In rare cases, using the start time of the prior backup may cause some files to be backed up twice, but it ensures that no change is missed.
 As with the Incremental option, you should ensure that the clocks on your server and client are synchronized or as close as possible to avoid the possibility of a file being skipped.
 Note, on versions 1.33 or greater Bacula automatically makes the necessary adjustments to the time between the server and the client so that the times Bacula uses are synchronized.

 When Bacula does a Differential backup, all modified files that are still on the system are backed up.
 However, any file that has been deleted since the last Full backup remains in the Bacula catalog, which means that if between a Full save and the time you do a restore, some files are deleted, those deleted files will also be restored.
 The deleted files will no longer appear in the catalog after doing another Full save.
 However, to remove deleted files from the catalog during a Differential backup is quite a time consuming process and not currently implemented in Bacula.
 It is, however, a planned future feature.